-The Area Agencies on Aging (AAAs) in Arizona strive to keep older adults and younger adults with physical disabilities in their homes as they age; where it is estimated that upwards of 85% wish to remain for as long as possible.
+The Area Agencies on Aging (AAAs) in Arizona strive to keep older adults and younger adults with physical disabilities in their homes as they age.
+It is estimated that upwards of 85% wish to remain in their home for as long as possible.
 Home and community-based services (HCBS) are critical to achieving this goal.
-HCBS includes Adult Day Health, assistance with bathing, dressing, meal preparation, shopping, bed linen changing, caregiver respite, home nursing, and home-delivered meals.
+HCBS includes adult day health, assistance with bathing and dressing, meal preparation, shopping, bed linen changing, caregiver respite, home nursing, and home-delivered meals.